MLB Players

 Arizona Diamondbacks (2011-2018)

 After this promising start to his career, Goldschmidt made his Major League Baseball (MLB) debut with the Arizona Diamondbacks on August 1, 2011.
 He joined stars like Max Scherzer at the club, which fielded great players in the early 2010s.
-Paul batted .250 with eight home runs and 26 RBIs in 48 games during his rookie season, which bode well for his team.
+Paul batted .250 with eight home runs and 26 RBIs in 48 games during his rookie season, which boded well for his team.

 In the 2011 National League Division Series (NLDS), Goldschmidt became the third rookie in MLB postseason history to hit a grand slam.
 The Diamondbacks were exceedingly happy with his performance and signed a contract extension with Goldschmidt in 2013.
 After a stellar 2013 season, he finished second in the National League MVP voting and progressed to starting first baseman for the 2014 MLB All-Star Game.